-Captivating colors, cold breeze, pine trees, up and down roads; there is so much more to expect going up north to Baguio City.
+Captivating colors, cold breeze, pine trees, and up and down roads.
+There is so much more to expect going up north to Baguio City.
 One of these is the “StoBoSa Hillside Homes Artwork” famously known as Valley of Colors.
 We visited this once boring and now colorful village to see its majestic beauty.
 Here’s our experience and travel guide to Valley of Colors.
-(Post Updated: May 14, 2019)

 It is a massive canvas made from houses on a hillside in Benguet; an attractive project made by Department of Tourism – CAR, in cooperation with the residents and artists of Tam-Awan Village.

-Eyegasm x FTW thrill.
-Colors of StoBoSa never failed to amaze the happy kid in me.
+The Valley of Colors never failed to amaze the happy kid in me.
 Even though that it was completed more than a year ago, it still shows the beauty of an artwork in big sizes.

-There are two spots we can recommend for you to view the StoBoSa Artwork up-close.
-One is the waiting shed which also serve as the drop off point.
+There are two spots we recommend for you to view the StoBoSa Artwork up-close.
+The first is the waiting shed which also serve as the drop off point.
 The other one is the hanging bridge connecting to the colorful houses.
-In this position, you can take time on capturing photos and videos which are totally Instagrammable.
+In this position, you can take time on capturing photos and videos which are totally instagrammable.

 We discovered a not-so-popular place around the area which provides a different perspective of the gigantic mural.

-We climbed the Sitio Cogcoga Stairway and this pathway for local residents is not-so-popular to everyone.
-The place is just across the site, and it is less than a hundred steps up.
+We climbed the Sitio Cogcoga Stairway located just across the Valley of Colors.
+This pathway is made for the local residents of Sitio Cogcoga.
 Here, you’ll see an astonishing perspective of the hillside community offering vibrant charm of colorful houses.

 Always remember, keep your trash disposed on proper bins.
-The residents are dedicated in conserving the area for all of us to enjoy the place.
+The residents are dedicated in preserving the area for all of us to enjoy the place.

 The Valley of Colors in Baguio is a definite example of “bayanihan” spirit of Filipinos.
-All the people efforts and sacrifices make it more vibrant complimented by the paint visible in the eye.
+All the locals’ efforts and sacrifices make it more vibrant complimented by the paint visible in the eye.

 Sharing is caring guys 🙂 Feel free to share this post to your friends.
 This post is updated on November 15, 2020.
 Tag us with #LostandWonder on social media 🙂